biopython/biopython.github.io/wiki/Continuous_integration.md

 made to the main repository.
 In Biopython's case, this is based on github.

-github can inform buildbot that a change was committed using [Post receive service hooks](http://help.github.com/post-receive-hooks/) (Admin&gt;Service Hooks on the Biopython github interface).
-This means that whenever there is a change, github can POST that to a list of specified URLs.
+GitHub can inform buildbot that a change was committed using [Post receive service hooks](http://help.github.com/post-receive-hooks/) (Admin&gt;Service Hooks on the Biopython GitHub interface).
+This means that whenever there is a change, GitHub can POST that to a list of specified URLs.
 One of those URLs will be a script that will call the buildbot master, informing that there are changes to the source.
 Buildbot can now act.